kson1128/weather/README.md

 Recent Readings: The application also allows users to view the five most recently stored temperature readings by clicking the "Recent Readings" button.
 ## Getting Started

-To run the Weather Temperature Tracker locally, follow these steps:
+To run the Weather Tracker locally, follow these steps:

     1. Clone the repository and navigate to the project directory.
     2. Install the project dependencies using Npm install